assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 ### Recency Bias

 Recent changes get blamed for everything.
 If you deployed two hours ago, you're the prime suspect—even when the actual issue has been developing for months and just happened to cross a threshold.
+In a large organization, the network team will have many changes.
+They are chronically required to backout changes just to get the possibility of a network issue out of the way.
+And yes, they develop a complex.

 ### Authority Bias

-We give excessive weight to senior engineers' opinions.
-When the architect says "it's probably X," teams pursue X three times longer than objectively warranted, sometimes ignoring correct hunches from junior engineers.
+We give excessive weight to senior engineers' and executives' opinions.
+When they say "have you checked X" or "it's probably X," teams pursue X three times longer than objectively warranted, sometimes ignoring correct hunches from junior engineers.

 ### Automation Bias

 We trust automated systems over direct observations.
 "The dashboard shows everything's green" overrides "but I can literally see the error messages in the logs."
+Or alternatively, "The dashboard shows X", but X is just a periodic harmless change only noticed during troubleshooting on the rarely viewed dashboard.

 ### Sunk Cost Fallacy